Pambu Panchangam

-Pambu Panchangam is the most popular Tamil almanac among Tamil speaking people worldwide due to its perfect accuracy in astronomical calculations of all the planets especially the eclipse nodes Rahu (Sun eclipse) and Ketu (Moon eclipse).
+Pambu Panchangam is the most popular Tamil almanac among Tamil speaking people worldwide.

 Publishing history

 The publication of the yearly Pambu Panchangam was started by Konnur Manicka Mudhaliar in 1883 and during the initial years it was printed in a press, known by the name Manonmani Vilasam Press, established exclusively for printing the Panchangam.
 Initially the press was at Seven Wells Road.
 Currently it is functioning in Kondithope.
 The Press now only formulates and distributes the Panchangam, the actual printing being done by other printers on contract basis.
 About three hundred thousand copies are printed and distributed every year.